thisiskaransgit/Kestra-FlowCode/README.md

 Disclaimer: The APIs used are under the free tier subscription, so if you run the flow  with VPN enabled or with Proxy, it will provide inaccurate data.

+#### The code has the necessary API Keys in the Docker Compose file for easy testing purposes.
+Users can replace them with their own.
 ## How to test:
 Prerequisites: None!
 ### Steps